 \section{Statistical mechanics of Supervised Hebbian Learning}

-The route to pave in this approach is the standard one in glassy statistical-mechanics \cite{Parisi}: at first we have to outline the control parameters of the system (i.e., $\alpha, \beta, \rho$), introduce the partition function $\mathcal{Z}^{\textrm{ {HN}}}_{\beta}(\mathcal{S})$ and quenched free-energy $f_{\alpha,\beta,\rho}$ related to the cost function (\ref{model}), as well as the order parameters necessary to describe the macroscopic behaviour of the system.
-We must then achieve an explicit expression of the quenched free-energy in terms of these parameters: this will be accomplished in the replica symmetric (RS) regime (namely under the assumption that the order parameters do not fluctuate in the thermodynamic limit) and, finally, we must extremize the free energy w.r.t. the order parameters to force the thermodynamic requirements of minimum energy and maximum entropy.
+Here we follow a standard route in glassy statistical-mechanics \cite{Parisi}: first, we outline the control parameters of the system (i.e., $\alpha, \beta, \rho$), introduce the partition function $\mathcal{Z}^{\textrm{ {HN}}}_{\beta}(\mathcal{S})$ and quenched free-energy $f_{\alpha,\beta,\rho}$ related to the cost function (\ref{model}), as well as the order parameters necessary to describe the macroscopic behaviour of the system.
+Then, we achieve an explicit expression of the quenched free-energy in terms of these parameters: this will be accomplished in the replica symmetric (RS) regime, namely under the assumption that the order parameters do not fluctuate in the thermodynamic limit.
+Finally, we extremize the free energy w.r.t. the order parameters to force the thermodynamic requirements of minimum energy and maximum entropy.
 This extremization returns a set of self-consistent equations for the evolution of the order parameters in the space of the control parameters whose inspection allows us to draw a phase diagram for the network and thus to obtain an exhaustive characterization of its emergent information-processing skills.

 We will address this investigation in a mathematical rigorous way, by relying on the generalized Guerra's interpolation scheme \cite{Guerra1,Guerra2,AABF-NN2020}, rather than pseudo-heuristic tools like replica-trick: the basic idea of this approach is to introduce a suitable functional that interpolates between the original model and a series of simpler (and solvable) models and then to solve for these simpler models and propagate the solution back to the other extremum of the interpolation, namely the model under study.